FunnierBe/funnierbe.github.io/Discipline.md

 39)

-40) You will want to track your podcast with analytics or various observable metrics that offer chances to experiment or test a bit as you optimize your reception and deal with the various objections and aggravations.
+40) The remainder of the project will be about automation and using data generated from the project.
+You will want to track your project with analytics or various observable metrics that offer chances to experiment or test a bit as you optimize your reception and deal with the various objections and aggravations.

 41)